scholarslab/scholarslab.github.io/collections/_posts/2021-08-27-gis-workshops-fall-2021.md

 - For our **attendees with a Mac computer**, ArcGIS Pro is not Mac compatible.
 There are several ways to run Windows on a Mac, including a multi-boot utility like [BootCamp](https://support.apple.com/boot-camp) or a virtual machine, both of which require expertise we’re unable to provide.
 For UVA affiliates, the simplest solution is to take advantage of [UVA's Remote Apps](https://virginia.service-now.com/its/?id=itsweb_kb_article&sys_id=f9dc08eddb1d1380f032f1f51d96192d) which provides access to Pro.

 Workshops will be recorded and made available for asynchronous learning, virtually (see what I did there?) eliminating the ever-problematic scheduling conflict.
 If you can't attend in real-time, give them a watch when your schedule allows.
 Hit a snag and need a refresher?
 Feel free to watch again, as many times as you want.
 Tune in for some GIS learnin' and chortle freely at our WFH hair and terrible jokes.

-The short of it is:

-- All sessions will be taught virtually, via Zoom.
-Unfortunately, there will be no in-class sessions this semester.
-- Registration is required, links below.
-- Sessions will be recorded and made available, along with our usual slides and hand-outs.

 All sessions are one hour and assume participants have no previous experience using GIS.
 Sessions will be hands-on demonstrations with step-by-step tutorials and expert assistance.
-All sessions will be taught on **Tuesdays from 2PM to 3PM** and are free and open to the UVa and larger Charlottesville community.
-Late-comers are welcome and encouraged, registration is open until 1 hour before class.
-Use the links below to register and get a Zoom link.
+All sessions will be taught on **Tuesdays from 2PM to 3PM** and are free and open to the UVa and larger Charlottesville community. **Registration is required**, please use the links below to sign up and get a Zoom link.
+Late-comers are welcome and encouraged, registration remains open until 1 hour before class.

 **September 7th - Making Your First Map with ArcGIS Pro**